wp-plugins/foodlist/readme.txt

 == ChangeLog ==

+= Version 1.6 =

+* New shortcodes menu template shortcodes: menu_permalink, menu_section_permalink and menu_item_permalink (can be used in the corresponding templates)
+* Polish language translation files (thanks to Paweł Krawczyk)

 = Version 1.5 =

 * Fixed inability to minimize menus and sections in menu and section managers